Grand Theft Auto: Chinatown Wars: Plot

-Meanwhile, Hsin contacts Huang for assistance, concerned about the news of an informant within his syndicate, and orders him to investigate both the Koreans and the Angels of Death outlaw motorcycle club.
-In the process, Huang is forced to deal with a Triad-hating mafioso who tried to deceive him, and help Heston with several jobs for his Federal Investigation Bureau (FIB) contact, who offered to assist them with their investigation.
-Hsin soon becomes annoyed with Huang's slow progress and, believing he might be the informant, tries to have him killed.
-Kenny intervenes to save his nephew's life, and persuades Hsin to give Huang more time to find the true informant, allowing him to eventually discover that both the Koreans and Angels are innocent.
+Meanwhile, Hsin contacts Huang for assistance, concerned about the news of an informant within his syndicate, and orders him to investigate two former Triad allies who Hsin is suspicious about – the Korean Midtown Gangsters and the Angels of Death who are an outlaw motorcycle club.
+In the process, Huang is forced to deal with a Triad-hating mafioso named Rudy D'Avanzo who tried to deceive him but kills him when he learns of this deception.
+Huang helps Heston with several jobs for his Federal Investigation Bureau (FIB) contact, who offered to assist them with their investigation.
+Hsin soon becomes annoyed with Huang's slow progress and believing he might be the informant, tries to have him killed.
+Kenny intervenes to save his nephew's life, and persuades Hsin to give Huang more time to find the true informant.
+Through Hsin's private detective Lester Leroc, Huang eventually discovers that both the Koreans and Angels are innocent.
 Meanwhile, Heston is forced to back down due to pressure from internal affairs, leaving Huang to hack into the FIB servers to retrieve some files which name both Zhou and Chan as police informants.

 After discussing his findings with his uncle, Kenny convinces Huang that they must be given to Hsin.
 Out of disgrace at the possibility his son is betraying the Triads, Hsin steps down as leader and names Kenny his successor.
 Meanwhile, Huang is tasked with killing Zhou and Chan, though both deny the accusations against them before dying.
-Heston later contacts Huang with news that the information he retrieved was fake, and that the Wonsu leader is meeting with his allies, including the informant.
+Heston later contacts Huang with news that the information he retrieved was fake and that the Wonsu leader is meeting with his allies, including the informant.
 Upon spying on the meeting, Huang is shocked to discover Kenny is the Wonsu leader and orchestrated the theft of Yu Jian.
 As the LCPD and FIB ambush the meeting, Kenny makes his escape, but Huang and Heston pursue him to Hsin's penthouse.

 Upon confronting his uncle, Huang learns that Hsin had ordered Kenny to retrieve Yu Jian in exchange for a position underneath Chan.
 Kenny complied and killed Huang's father to inherit the sword, but later had Yu Jian stolen to keep himself from such a dishonourable position.
 He also secretly worked to undermine Hsin's leadership and take over, while framing Zhou and Chan to cover his tracks.
-After Kenny stabs Hsin with Yu Jian, he is in turn killed by Huang, just as the LCPD arrive.
-While everyone at the scene is arrested, Heston ensures Huang is left alone, as repayment for his help.
-Before being taken to the hospital, Hsin praises Huang for his loyalty, and offers to name him the next Triad boss; Huang's response is not revealed.
+After Kenny stabs Hsin with Yu Jian, he is in turn killed by Huang thus avenging his father's death.
+Hsin praises Huang for his loyalty and offers to name him the next Triad boss.
+Before Huang responds, the LCPD and FIB arrive at the scene.
+Heston assumes control of the situation and arrests Hsin and lets Huang go, who's in despair after seeing the situation.